-I’ve met quite a few “yachties” during my travels over the years.
+I’ve met quite a few “yachties” during my travels.
 People who work as yacht & sailboat crewmembers for a living.

 Today, my friend Katie shares her experience working on yachts, along with tips on how to find yacht jobs.
-It’s truly a fascinating way to earn money traveling the world!
+It’s a cool way to earn money traveling the world!
 Here’s Katie:

 There are around 37,000 yacht crew members employed on the 6,000+ superyachts around the world.
 And that doesn’t even count the smaller yachts and sailboats out there too.

 I’ve worked in the yachting industry on and off for almost a decade while traveling on my own in the off periods.
 Yachting helped me travel the world both on and off the boats, “living the dream” as they say.

 I initially worked as a stewardess, then began taking jobs as a chef after cooking courses at the Culinary Institute of America, to increase my earning potential.

 After learning the ropes on sailing yachts, I also worked as a deckhand on the racing yachts Wild Wings and White Horses, a pair of 76’ modern classic rig sloops in the W class out of Newport, R.I.

 Eventually, I also got my Captain’s License and Master of Yachts 200T certification with a sailing endorsement.
 So this is an industry I know very well!

 Working in the yachting industry is all about being in the right place at the right time.
 You won’t find a yacht job from your computer at home — you need to get out there and pound the pavement.

 But chances are, if you’re dreaming of a life working on mega-yachts, the ability to travel and work is one of the main attractions.
 And it’s a fantastic perk!